Spikey-Studio/iridescent_color_PKG/README.md

 # iridescent_color

-is a package that uses device movements to calculate a change of customizable colors.
+Is a package that uses device movements to calculate a change of customizable colors for <a href="https://pub.dev/packages/iridescent_color" target="_blank">flutter</a>.

 ## ⭐ Features